Locality and Centrality: The Variety ZG: Self-contained proof of Lemma

 \subsection{Outer induction step (I): some arrows are rare.}

 Let us now show the induction step for the outer induction (Claim~\ref{clm:outer}), namely, the induction on the number of occurrences of rare arrows.
 We assume the claim of the outer induction for $r \in \NN$.
-Consider two paths $\pi_1$ and $\pi_2$ and a $\card{S}$-distant rare-frequent threshold $n'$ such that $\pi_1$ and $\pi_2$ are $n',p'$-equivalent and such that they contain $r+1$ rare letters.
+Consider two paths $\pi_1$ and $\pi_2$ and an $\card{S}$-distant rare-frequent threshold $n'$ such that $\pi_1$ and $\pi_2$ are $n',p'$-equivalent and such that they contain $r+1$ rare letters.
 Let us partition them as $\pi_1 = q_1 a s_1$ and $\pi_2 = q_2 a s_2$ where $q_1$ and $q_2$ all consist of frequent arrows, and $a$ is the first rare arrow of $\pi_1$ and $\pi_2$ (note that $n',p'$-equivalence implies that the first rare arrow is the same in both paths).
 In this case, $q_1$ and $q_2$ are two coterminal paths consisting only of frequent arrows (or they are empty), and $s_1$ and $s_2$ are two coterminal paths (possibly empty) with $r$ rare letter occurrences.

 Remember that, as $n'$ is an $\card{S}$-distant rare-frequent threshold for $\pi_1$ and $\pi_2$, then we know that the frequent arrows of $\pi_1$ form a union of SCCs (Claim~\ref{clm:usccs}); note that, thanks to $n',p'$-equivalence, the same is true of~$\pi_2$ with the same SCCs.
-Let $e$ be the source object of $a$, and consider the SCC $C$ of frequent arrows that contains~$e$.
+Consider the SCC $C$ of frequent arrows that contains the starting object of~$a$.
 There are two cases, depending on whether some object of~$C$ occurs again in~$s_1$ or not.
 Note that some object of~$C$ occurs again in~$s_1$ iff the same is true of~$s_2$, because which frequent arrow components occur again is entirely determined by the ending objects of the rare arrows of~$s_1$ and $s_2$, which are identical thanks to $n',p'$-equivalence.

-\paragraph*{Case I.1: $C$ occurs again after~$a$.} In this case, we are in a situation where we can apply Lemma~\ref{lem:prefixfrequent}, because $q_1$ and $q_2$ only consist of frequent arrows and some object of the SCC of the starting object of~$a$ occurs again in~$s_1$.
-The claim tells us that there is a path:
+\paragraph*{Case I.1: $C$ occurs again after~$a$.} In this case, we are in a situation where we can apply Lemma~\ref{lem:prefixfrequent}, because $q_1$ and $q_2$ only consist of frequent arrows and some object of the SCC~$C$ of the starting object of~$a$ occurs again in~$s_1$.
+The lemma tells us that there is a path:

 which evaluates to the same category element as~$\pi_1$ and is $n',\omega$-equivalent to it, hence $n',p'$-equivalent.
 Hence, by compositionality, it suffices to show that $s_1'$ and $s_2$ evaluate to the same category element.